NYU Global Payment Card Policy

-- Identify and escalate any personal transactions generated by the Cardholder to initiate repayment to the University
+- Identify and escalate any personal transactions generated by the Cardholder to initiate and track repayment to the University

 - Request additional MCCs via the Card Administrator

-- Use NYU’s Payment Card in compliance with the signed Cardholder Agreement and all Related Policies listed in this Policy
+- Use NYU’s Payment Card in compliance with the d Cardholder Agreement and all Related Policies listed in this Policy